lassegit/flask-reactjs/readme.md

 - Bootstrap v4 which can easily be replaced.
 Styles are in: `app/static/src/styles`

-- Mandrill transactional mails.
+- Mailgun transactional mails.
 All settings are in: `app/settings.py`

 - Webpack asset management

+Others include Babel internationalizing, WTForms, timeago jinja filter (`app/tpl_filter.py`) and a simple json serializer in `app/models/serialize.py`.

 ## Get started: